Multi-Robot Coordination for Planning under Context Uncertainty: SOLUTION APPROACH

 \subsection{Multi-Robot Planning under Inferred Context using LCBS}

 To plan under the inferred lexicographic preferences $\Theta(c_g)$, we present \emph{Lexicographic Conflict-Based Search} (LCBS), an algorithm that extends the two-level framework of Conflict-Based Search (CBS)~\cite{sharon2012conflict} to settings with strict priority ordering over multiple objectives.
 In LCBS, the low-level search computes a plan for each robot independently; the high-level search detects conflicts in the joint plan and iteratively generates constraints for the low-level planner.
 Any heuristic can be used in practice but optimality guarantees depend on the heuristic admissibility.
-In our experiments, we use Euclidean distance between the current location and the goal as the heuristic.
+In our experiments, we use Euclidean distance to the goal as the heuristic.

 To compare two cost vectors $\mathbf{u}$ and $\mathbf{v}$, we define $\mathbf{u} <_{\text{lex}} \mathbf{v}$ as the lexicographic comparison under $\Theta$.
 Specifically, $\mathbf{u} <_{\text{lex}} \mathbf{v}$ iff $\exists j \in \{1,\dots,n\}$ s.t. $ \mathbf{u}^j < \mathbf{v}^j \text{ and } \forall k<j,\; \mathbf{u}^k = \mathbf{v}^k.$ The $<_{\text{lex}}$ is used by LCBS to prune dominated cost vectors during planning.